This is something I wonder about sometimes, which a certain Tweet caused me to reflect on again:

 4. Relevance to the Central Quest

 Besides the fact that Boruto already exists, it’s not such a big deal if you tell new Naruto fans that Naruto ends up with Hinata, not Sakura.
-That’s because Naruto is about a kid trying to become Hokage.
+That’s because Naruto is about trying to become the Hokage, not trying to get laid.
 I remember reading somewhere that Kishimoto only created Sakura because his editor complained that there were no girls.
 Sakura’s role was literally just “girl” for a good part of the early arcs.
 Meanwhile, if you tell a new Nisekoi watcher which girl owns the “real” key, or who the protagonist ends up with at the end…I think you might lose a friend.

 It’s interesting how we generally don’t seem to consider something a spoiler if it happens in Episode 1.
 Like, cool, we all know that kids don’t really get adopted in Promised Neverland, and that Eren’s mom dies in Attack on Titan.
 If you didn’t, you would have found out soon enough.
 Most of the time, the first episode spoiler is already in the synopsis.
 But it’s iffy if you talk about a death in Season 3 without a spoiler warning.
 We all know that lips should be sealed when it comes to final episodes, but how many episodes into a series does it take before it stops being “early on,” especially in a 12-episode anime?